Lesson 5: Old Testament Organization (Part 2)

 Key Verse: Nahum 1:7-9

-• Which is the next prophet…who thinks they can pronounce it?
-(Ha-back-uck)
+• Who is the next prophet?
+Who thinks they can pronounce it?
+(Ha-back-uck.)

 Habakkuk, in addition to having one of the weirdest names, is one of the most impassioned of the prophets.
 His opening cry is “How long, O Lord!”
 He prophesied to Judah just before it was taken into captivity by Babylon.
 He became a prophet just 7 years before Daniel was carried into exile.

 Paul quotes this verse in Romans.
 It becomes the thesis for Martin Luther’s theology and the springboard of the Reformation movement.

 The next prophet is Zephaniah.
 A prophet during the time of King Josiah (see 2 Kings 22:1-23:25), Zephaniah’s message is to the southern Kingdom of Judah.
 It may have spurred one of the reforms by King Josiah.
 As the great-grandson of a king (King Hezekiah), Zephaniah was King Josiah’s cousin.
 In that way, Zephaniah is a unique and rather high-profile prophet.

 The next prophet in the Old Testament is Haggai.
 He is what we call a post-exilic prophet, or after the exile.
 This means that he prophesied to the people living in Jerusalem when they returned from captivity.

 This puts his prophetic ministry at about 520 BC.
 His message is simple and to the point; they need to finish building the temple of God.
 The tendency for those returning was to build up fine houses for themselves, while the temple was in ruins.
 This key verse of Haggai stands in contradiction to that practice.